Enrique Hernández (baseball): Boston Red Sox

 Hernández was Boston's starting center fielder for Opening Day in 2022.
 He missed the game of May 6 due to briefly being on the COVID-related list.
 On June 8, he was placed on the 10-day injured list due to a right hip flexor strain.
 On July 23, he was transferred to the 60-day injured list.
 He rejoined the team on August 16.
 On September 6, the Red Sox announced that Hernández signed a one-year, $10 million contract extension for the 2023 season.
 For the 2022 season, Hernández played in 93 games for Boston while batting .222 with six home runs and 45 RBIs.

+Prior to the 2023 season, with longtime shortstop Xander Bogaerts gone, Hernández emerged as a leader in the Red Sox clubhouse.
+He was involved in recruiting former Dodgers teammates Justin Turner and Kenley Jansen to Boston.
+With both the departure of Bogaerts, and the injury of Trevor Story, Hernández was named to be the Red Sox starting shortstop come opening day.
+After 46 games starting at shortstop, manager Alex Cora announced that the team was removing him from the position.
+At the time of the announcement, Hernández led the majors with 14 errors.
+However, multiple injuries for the Red Sox soon made them move Hernández back to the position, as well as some starts at second base.
+He played in 86 games for the Red Sox in 2023, batting .222 with 6 home runs and 31 RBI.